ShipEngine/firebase-extensions/extensions/purchase-label/README.md

-**Details**: Use this extension to create domestic US or international shipping labels with ShipEngine [ShipEngine](https://www.shipengine.com/signup/?ref=firebase).
+**Details**: Use this extension to create domestic US or international shipping labels with [ShipEngine](https://www.shipengine.com/signup/?ref=firebase).
 Quickly integrate over 60 carriers to expand your global reach.
 [See the full list of carriers here.](https://www.shipengine.com/integrations/)

 Here's a basic example document write that would trigger this extension: